An Act Regulating the Use of Elephants, Big Cats, Primates, Giraffes and Bears in Traveling Exhibits and Shows – Passed in 2024!

 Sponsored by Senators Bruce Tarr and Adam Gomez and Representatives Carole Fiola and Bradley Jones, this law prohibits the use of elephants, big cats, primates, bears, and giraffes in traveling shows in Massachusetts.
 The use of these animals in circuses, for rides, at fairs, and in other traveling shows subjects intelligent and social animals to abusive treatment and a life on the road, deprived of exercise and the ability to express even the most basic, natural behaviors.
 When chained and confined in small spaces and handled with pain-inflicting devices, such as electric prods and bullhooks, these animals can become dysfunctional, unhealthy, depressed, and aggressive.

-While circuses are regulated by the federal Animal Welfare Act (AWA), which is enforced by the USDA, no agency monitors training sessions where the most violent abuses occur.
-Further, because the AWA establishes only minimal standards and fails to incorporate modern husbandry practices, a facility can be in compliance with the federal law, yet the animals can still be subjected to inhumane conditions.
+While traveling circuses are regulated by the federal Animal Welfare Act (AWA), which is enforced by the USDA, no agency monitors training sessions where the most violent abuses occur.
+Further, because the AWA establishes only minimal standards and fails to incorporate modern husbandry practices, a facility can be in compliance with the federal law, yet the animals are still subjected to inhumane conditions.
 Due to inadequate resources, the weak standards of the AWA are also poorly enforced.

 In September 2019, an elephant named Beulah, who was being exhibited at The Big E Fair in West Springfield, collapsed and died not long after.
 Roughly five months after her death, in February of 2020, the USDA reported that the cause of death was septicemia from a painful uterine infection called pyometra.
 Beulah was born in the wild in 1967, captured as a baby, and sold to the Commerford Zoo when she was around 6 years old.
 She spent most of her 54 years in captivity.
 Commerford has been cited by the USDA over 50 times for failing to adhere to the Animal Welfare Act.